loader

 Summer or Winter, it doesn’t matter: skiers, pedestrians, hikers, bicycle lovers or who simply loves to enjoy a panoramic view, but without getting tired, will find open Ski lifts all over the year in the ski areas of FVG

-A massive complex that rises isolated and closed off to the north by the grassy ridge of the Pale di Linc towards which juts a large rocky mountainside to the south from the Pescol pass and Mount Chiaine, intersected by debris canals.
-Westwards it dominates the central sector of the val Sesis with its polished and vertical outliers.
+It is a massive complex that rises isolated and is bordered to the north by the grassy ridge of the Pale di Linc towards which it extends a wide rocky ridge furrowed by debris channels, to the south by the Pescol pass and Mount Chiaine.
+To the west it dominates with smooth and vertical projections the middle Sesis valley

 moderate